Webull vs tastytrade in 2026

 Category #3: Website Trading

-Both firms’ websites focus on account management.
-Webull’s site shows limited news on stocks, crypto, and overall financial markets.
+Both companies maintain basic websites for account management.
+Webull’s site shows a limited amount of news on stocks, cryptocurrencies, and the broader financial markets.

-Webull does have multiple equity order tickets, each with lots of order types, such as OTO (one triggers the other) and OCO (one cancels the other).
+Webull, however, delivers multiple stock order tickets.
+Taken together, they provide many order choices, including OTO (one triggers the other) and OCO (one cancels the other).

 Winner: Webull